If you are in the market for student loan consolidation or student loan refinancing, one company worth investigating is Sofi.

 The bottom line on this company is that they are offering some of the best interest rates and most flexible terms.
+The $300 promotion for new borrowers is unmatched, but even with that much cash up front, the quality of the deal will still come down to the interest rate and loan terms.
 Though some of SoFi’s financing options do present a little cause for concern, their innovative approach and great rates make SoFi a good option for many borrowers.

 How does SoFi work?